musicinmybrain/klusta/README.md

     conda env create -n klusta -f environment.yml
     ```

 4. **Done**!
-Now, to use klusta and the phy KwikGUI, you have to first type `source activate klusta` in a terminal (omit the `source` on Windows), and then call `klusta yourfile.prm` to spikesort your data, and `phy kwik-gui yourfile.kwik` to launch the GUI.
+Now, to use klusta and the phy KwikGUI, enter the directory that contains your files and type:

+    ```bash
+    source activate klusta  # omit the `source` on Windows klusta yourfile.prm  # spikesort your data with a PRM file phy kwik-gui yourfile.kwik  # open the GUI
+    ```

     See the documentation for more details.

 ### Updating the software